Register of Disciplinary Action

 - whether or not they hold a current practising certificate;

-- their last known address;
+- their last known address (address for service);

 - the details of the finding made against the lawyer.